How to Become a Utilization Review Nurse

 UR nurses have ample opportunities to advance into management and executive positions within their companies and organizations.
 Experience increases opportunities for advancement, as does holding a degree in business or health care administration.

-According to the US Department of Labor, registered nurses earned a median annual salary of about $65,000 in 2010, and most made between $44,000 and $95,000.
+According to the US Department of Labor, registered nurses earn a median annual salary of about $ 67,490, and most make between $46,360 and $101,630.
 Entry-level UR nurses often make less than those in direct patient care roles and have fewer opportunities to earn overtime.
 However, salaries are increasing as the value of the profession is recognized.

-Employment of RNs is expected to grow by 26 percent between 2010 and 2020, according to the US Department of Labor.
-This is considered much faster than the average for all occupations.
+Employment of RNs is expected to grow by 16% between 2014 and 2024, according to the US Department of Labor.
+This is considerably faster than the average for all occupations.

 Recent US health care reform efforts aim to improve health care quality while containing costs.
 This will likely create many UR positions for nurses in the near future, especially within insurance companies and government agencies.